Jay-Idrees/Legit-Password-Generator-JQUERY/readme.md

 - Concatingion of strings into a variable

-- Adding feature to copy password
+- Adding a feature to copy password

 - Using the show/hide properties for display modals on demand